Jvinniec/CppEphem/README.md

 * [Download available here](https://github.com/Jvinniec/CppEphem)
 * [Wiki (on GitHub)](https://github.com/Jvinniec/CppEphem/wiki)

+Interested in contributing?
+Checkout the [issues](https://github.com/Jvinniec/CppEphem/issues) and [projects](https://github.com/Jvinniec/CppEphem/projects) pages to see what features have been suggested, or to suggest your own!

 PURPOSE:
 ----------------------------------------------------------
 The purpose of this package is to leverage the Standards